 In addition, you get Mortgage Only Advisers and Independent Financial Advisers (aka IFA’s); both can advise on equity release plans.

 How Much Equity Can You Release Compared to the Market Value of My Estate?

 The amount of equity that you can release depends on your and your partner’s age, the condition of your health, and the value of your property.
 Your property will be required to undergo a detailed and up-to-date valuation, to determine its value and condition.

 Using our equity release calculator is a simple, stress-free process.
-All you need to do is give the estimated value of your home.
+All you’re required to do is give your estimated home value.
 You’ll then need to provide a few personal details.

-Equity release is a good idea in Dec 2021 if you’ve considered all your alternatives and consulted with a financial adviser who has confirmed that equity release is the best option for you and your family.
+Equity release is a good idea in Jan 2022 if you’ve considered all your alternatives and consulted with a financial adviser who has confirmed that equity release is the ideal option for you and your whole family.

-What Are the Pros and Cons of Equity Release?
+What Are the Pros & Cons of Equity Release?

 The biggest pro of equity release is your accessing tax-free cash from your property, while still being able to live there.
 The biggest con is that you’ll get less than the full value of your estate, and leave a smaller inheritance.

-With that, here are the 7 advantages and disadvantages of these products:
+With that, here’s the 7 advantages and the disadvantages of these products:

 7 Advantages of Equity Release